 Add the flour and butter and, using the dough hook attachment, mix on low speed until well combined.
 Change to medium speed and knead until the dough is smooth and pulls away from the side of the bowl, approximately 4 to 5 minutes.

 Remove the dough from the bowl, and coat the bowl with oil.
 Return the dough to the bowl, cover with plastic wrap and sit in a warm place for about an hour or until the dough has doubled in size.

 In the meantime, turn the dough out onto a slightly oiled work surface and divide into 8 equal pieces.
 Roll out each piece of dough into a 24-inch rope.
-Cut 1-inch pieces.
+Cut into 1-inch pieces and roll into balls.

 Place the pretzel bites into the boiling water in batches for 30 seconds.
-Remove them from the water using a large flat spatula and place them on the baking pan, making sure they aren’t touching.
+Remove them from the water using a slotted spoon and place them on the baking pan, making sure they aren’t touching.

-Brush the top of each pretzel bite with the beaten egg yolk and water mixture and sprinkle with the pretzel salt.
+Brush the top of each pretzel bite with the egg and water mixture, then sprinkle with the salt.
 Bake until dark golden brown in color, approximately 6 to 10 minutes.
 Check frequently to make sure they aren’t burning!
 Cool on a wire rack.